-This Winter, the soprano looks forward to returning
+This Summer, the soprano looks forward to returning

-to the Z1 Discovery concert series in Berlin with HerStory: Women's
+to the Z1 Discovery concert series with HerStory, a recital featuring

-soprano will be debuting her Scottish song recital, Heritage:
+be presenting her touring song recital, Heritage: a celebration

-a Celebration of Scotland in Song in New York City at the Riverside
+of Scotland in Song in New York City at Riverside InterChurch

 drücken Sie hier